Skip to content

 Sidebar in Notion.

-When you create a new document in Coda, on the other hand, a dedicated sidebar appears.
-All that you see in this sidebar is the top-level page (your new doc) and any of its subpages.
-Unlike in Notion, you can't access any other documents from that sidebar—you have to return to the homepage to do that.
+Similarly, on Coda, when you create a new document, a dedicated sidebar appears.
+But because it follows a more traditional hub-style organization method, all that you see in this sidebar is the top-level page (your new doc) and any of its subpages.
+To access any other documents from that sidebar, you have to navigate a level up and open the top-nested sidebar menu.
+Alternatively, you can use the search bar at the top.
 It's a small detail, but losing the comprehensive navigation menu can feel disorientating to a new user like me.

 Sidebar in Coda.